what do you believe you deserve?

 i remembered recently that becca was the first woman i slept with. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship.

-the realization occurred when someone asked me, flat out, if she was my first female lover. the question revealed its answer like a heat source on invisible ink. i remembered it all. the fast-moving moments of confusion, the desire to please, the familiar and strange anatomy, her sounds, my sounds, everything else.
+the realization occurred when someone asked me, flat out, if she was my first woman lover. the question revealed its answer like a heat source on invisible ink. i remembered it all. the fast-moving moments of confusion, the desire to please, the familiar and strange anatomy, her sounds, my sounds, everything else.

 what do we do with the memory of the body of a lover who’s gone?